lagotto/lagotto/docs/datacite_index.md

 Examples of events include references to related data, data citations in journal articles, and new versions of a work.

 Event Data is a backend service, the data are made available via the [DataCite API](https://api.datacite.org) and via [DataCite Search](https://search.datacite.org).
-Please contact [DataCite staff](mailto:support@datacite.org) for more information.